 When choosing an air filter for your home, there are many options available on the market.
 Some homeowners desire “cleaner” air, causing them to purchase filters with higher MERV ratings.
 MERV, or Minimum Efficiency Reporting Value, is a score ranging from one to 20 that rates the effectiveness of the filter.
 A score of one represents a filter that catches large airborne particles, whereas a score of 20 catches the smallest of particles.
 Thin filters with higher MERV ratings can prevent air from flowing through the filter, changing the air pressure in your ventilation system.
 Irregular air pressure can cause your HVAC system to overwork, ultimately damaging the unit and raising energy costs.
 In addition to this, thin filters with high MERV ratings are easily saturated and overworked by pollutants.
 Simply put, poor air flow caused by filters with high MERV ratings can waste energy and negatively affect the performance of your system.
 This doesn’t mean you shouldn’t purchase a high MERV filter!
 In order to avoid these issues, you can purchase a high MERV filter that is about four to five inches thick and has a higher surface area for airflow.
 Thick filters can hold more dust and are not overworked as easily as thin filters.
 Most thick filters can last anywhere from six months to a year This reduces your costs of replacing the filters and lowers energy expenditure.

 Choosing the Right Air Filter for Your Home

 Learn more about how to preserve your air quality and the performance of your HVAC system by speaking with one of our friendly representatives about ACE’s air filters, cleaners, and purifiers.
-Our staff is educated and prepared to help you find the right filter for your home – and we are available 24/7!
-Contact us today at (602) 483-4172!
+Our staff is educated and prepared to help you find the right filter for your home!
+Contact us today at (602) 943-2000!